asharer/data-science-work/c03-stang-assignment.md

 **Observations**:

   - Does this graph support or contradict the claim above?
-Contradict.
+Contradict;
+    there is clearly a relationship between E and thickness.

 # References